ComPWA/tensorwaves/docs/develop.rst

 <https://www.npmjs.com/package/cspell#ignore>`_, or you can add the file to the
 :code:`ignorePaths` section if you want to ignore it completely.

-It is easiest to use cSpell in :ref:`contribute:Visual Studio Code`, through the `Code Spell Checker
+It is easiest to use cSpell in :ref:`develop:Visual Studio Code`, through the `Code Spell Checker
 <https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker>`_
 extension: it provides linting, suggests corrections from the :code:`words` section, and enables you to quickly add or ignore words through the